arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ## How can an RFQ DEX benefit the Aleo Ecosystem?

 While this project is an early stage Proof-of-Concept, it already shows that Aleo enables building privacy-preserving DeFi protocols that have real competitive advantages over existing solutions.

+There are other considerations behind our choice of RFQ model on Aleo:

+1. Institutional Adoption
+RFQ model is rooted in traditional financial markets.
+The adoption of RFQ mechanics in Aleo can attract more sophisticated, institutional participants to the space, with deep liquidity and diverse assets.

+2. Expansion to Other Asset Classes
+RFQ-based execution engines are extremely flexible and can easily be expanded to accommodate derivatives and other financial instruments.

+3. Transformation to Dark Pools
+Our long term vision includes an extension to RFQ model that would allow for completely trustless, but fully regulated dark pools.
+This will provide additional liquidity and anonymity for trading large blocks of securities without incurring market impact costs.

 # Build, deploy and test instructions